coreshop/CoreShop/docs/03_Development/13_Ecommerce_Tracking/README.md

 ```

 # Add a new Tracker
-To add a new Tracker, implement the Interface: CoreShop\Bundle\TrackingBundle\TrackerInterface and register your Tracker in the container:
+To add a new Tracker, implement the Interface: CoreShop\Bundle\TrackingBundle\Tracker\TrackerInterface and register your Tracker in the container:

 ```yaml
 app.tracking.tracker.my_tracker: